jgaffuri/OriMap/docs/howtoactlidar/README.md

 pullauta pngmergevege
 pullauta dxfmerge
 ```
 - Double click on this *merge.bat* file to execute all the commands listed here, which merge the outputs.

-(output)
+As a result, several **merged_XXXX.YYY** files are produced in the *.../workspace/karttapullautin_standalone/* folder.
+There are *\*.png* and *\*.jpg* image files, which can be viewed as a normal image, and also *\*.dxf* files, which can be imported in other mapping software such as OCAD or [OpenOrienteering Mapper](https://www.openorienteering.org/apps/mapper/).

+TODO: show image of the output

 ## After...

+TODO: explain how to include it in qgis

 Any comment?
 Anything unclear, missing, incorrect or wrong?
-Feel free to edit or comment.
+Feel free to edit the file or create an issue [here](https://github.com/jgaffuri/OriMap/issues).